skittleson/DoCodeThatMatters/src/neosiren-tasmota-local-first-cloud-assisted-iot.md

 `pip install esptool`

 Time to flash.
-Run this command in the terminal.
+Change the port then run this command in the terminal.
 Doesn't matter if your Mac, Linux, or Windows when using PyPi.

 `esptool --port COM3 write_flash -fs 1MB -fm dout 0x0 tasmota-sensors.bin`